top of page

 Of course, you are in Washington, D.C., so there is plenty to do if you head towards the National Mall, and much of it is free.
 Just keep in mind if you want to tour the White House or Capitol, you will need to book that in advance.

-D.C.
-United gets a good crowd nearly every game, and the real energy comes from the Supporters Section.
-There are several Supporters Groups, but the main ones are Barra Brava, District Ultras, and Screaming Eagles, plus a couple of smaller ones.
+With D.C.
+United finishing towards the bottom of the league table the last few years, they are not drawing the crowds they used to.
+Many of the fans have been following the club since its inception in1996, while others are newer to the team.
+That being said, the real fan energy comes from the Supporters Section.
+There are several Supporters Groups, including Barra Brava, District Ultras, 202 Unique, La Banda del Distrito, Rose Room Collective, and Screaming Eagles.
 These fans are located in Sections 135-137 and can be expected to stand, cheer, chant, wave flags, bang drums, and more for the entire game.
-Although there have been a number of controversies between Supporters and the team since Audi Field opened, for now, they are here, they are cheering, and they are bringing energy for a full 90 minutes.
+The Supporters bring raucous energy for the full 90 minutes, although they no longer fill the section like they once did.
 For many games, they will make a tifo (large, handmade banner) that they unveil pregame to support the team or various team-related causes.

 Other fans can get involved too, of course.
 D.C.
 United fans, in general, are knowledgeable about the game and the team, and while they’re not afraid to get on the refs’ case when a close call doesn’t go their way.
 All fans will celebrate D.C.
 United goals (except for traveling supporters of the visiting team, of course) but none get into it like the Supporters Section.